kazurayam/SaveWebPageAsMHT/README.md

 1. to take snapshot of current DOM of Web Page in browser, save it into a local file in the [MHTML](https://en.wikipedia.org/wiki/MHTML) format.

-2. to take full screenshots of a web page in multiple viewport sizes (with*height) just as I can do in Chrome DevTools using [Device Mode](https://www.deconetwork.com/blog/how-to-take-full-webpage-screenshots-instantly/) like Galaxy S5, Pixel 2, iPhone 6/7/8, iPad.
+2. to take full screenshots of a web page in multiple viewport sizes (width*height) just as I can do in Chrome DevTools using [Device Mode](https://www.deconetwork.com/blog/how-to-take-full-webpage-screenshots-instantly/) like Galaxy S5, Pixel 2, iPhone 6/7/8, iPad.
 I want screenshots in the size of PC display of XGA (1024px,768px) and SXGA (1280px,1024px) as well.
 I want to save the screenshots as *.png files.

 ## Demo